Cycling for science: great gadgets to make your ride safer

 Swedish protective safety gear company POC has been making some of the safest bike helmets around.
 Its new Ventral Air Spin NFC takes that to the next level.
 The Ventral contains a Near Field Communication (NFC) chip that's built into the helmet and contains vital health data.
 The idea is, if you're involved in a crash and unconscious, first responders can scan the chip to receive important medical information like blood type, allergies and existing health conditions.
 POC has also been working with Volvo Cars and Ericsson on a prototype connected helmet that gives car drivers and bike riders better awareness of each other.

 Having witnessed a fatal accident involving a cyclist and a construction truck in London, Josh Edet decided there needed to be better communication between road users.
 So he created an app.
 Cycle Safety Technology uses GPS data to allow both cyclists and drivers to see one another on a map, providing alerts if either gets too close to the other.
-It works in all weather conditions and costs less than a $1 a month.
+It works in all weather conditions and costs less than $1 a month.

 Airbag for life